Australian Government Bureau of Meteorology

 Bellata 7 day forecast

 Today: Mostly sunny.
-Slight chance of a shower.
-The chance of a thunderstorm in the late afternoon and evening.
-Winds NW/NE 20 to 30 km/h tending W/NW 15 to 25 km/h in the early afternoon then becoming light in the evening.
-Overnight temperatures falling to between 16 and 23 with daytime temperatures reaching 34 to 41.
+Slight chance of a shower on the slopes in the afternoon and evening.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm with little or no rainfall in the afternoon and evening.
+Winds NW/NE 15 to 25 km/h tending SE/SW 15 to 20 km/h in the late afternoon then tending NW/NE in the evening.
+Overnight temperatures falling to between 18 and 24 with daytime temperatures reaching 37 to 42.

 Forecast for Bellata (29.9196°S, 149.791°E, 227m AMSL) Sat Sun Mon Tue Wed Thu Fri Summary